Monday, May 13

 In which case you need to change your workplace or change your workplace.
 Don’t let it slide, your workplace culture is unlikely to improve by itself.
 A bad culture is stressful and counterproductive.
 Your team, your project and the company itself is more likely to fail, as problems do not get addressed, as it is unsafe to admit that they even exist.

-The unfortunate habit that some people have of asking questions that they make clear only have one acceptable answer or showing no curiosity in the answer, can lead to the death of honest communication and the fostering of an unsafe environment.
+The unfortunate habit that some people have of asking questions that they make clear only have one acceptable answer or showing no curiosity in a different viewpoint.
+This kills honest communication.

 Past Trauma